From 12 January 2026, the FCA moved to digital-by-default for relevant MiFID-derived retail-client disclosures.

 Advisers can already use secure email for many client communications, provided the platform supports encryption, access control, and record-keeping in line with the rules that apply.

-For MiFID-derived disclosures, the durable-medium change simply makes secure digital delivery the default route rather than the exception.
+For relevant MiFID-derived retail-client disclosures, the durable-medium change makes secure digital delivery a default route rather than the exception.

 Will This Replace Client Portals Entirely?